CpuID/pve2-api-php-client/README.md

 PHP 5 with cURL (including SSL) support.

-## Caveats: ##

-This is a work in progress, currently GET's and POST's are tested, just need to test the others...

 ## Usage: ##

 Example - Return status array for each Proxmox Host in this cluster.